apratimkc/bringing-a-gun-to-a-trainer-fight/README.md

 Luckily, the beams can only travel a certain maximum distance before becoming too weak to cause damage.
 You also know that if a beam hits a corner, it will bounce back in exactly the same direction.
 And of course, if the beam hits either you or the guard, it will stop immediately (albeit painfully).

-Write a function answer(dimensions, your_position, guard_position, distance) that gives an array of 2 integers of the width and height of the room, an array of 2 integers of your x and y coordinates in the room, an array of 2 integers of the guard's x and y coordinates in the room, and returns an integer of the number of distinct directions that you can fire to hit the elite guard, given the maximum distance that the beam can travel.
+Write a function solution(dimensions, your_position, guard_position, distance) that gives an array of 2 integers of the width and height of the room, an array of 2 integers of your x and y coordinates in the room, an array of 2 integers of the guard's x and y coordinates in the room, and returns an integer of the number of distinct directions that you can fire to hit the elite guard, given the maximum distance that the beam can travel.

 The room has integer dimensions [1 < x_dim <= 1000, 1 < y_dim <= 1000].
 You and the elite guard are both positioned on the integer lattice at different distinct positions (x, y) inside the room such that [0 < x < x_dim, 0 < y < y_dim].
 Finally, the maximum distance that the beam can travel before becoming harmless will be given as an integer 1 < distance <= 10000.